markusvoelter/ProgrammingBasics/doc/chapter05_structured/index.md

 A `record` is literally like a row in a database, the members of the record are typed names, just like the parameters of functions.
-So, not much new here.
+So, not much fundamtenally new here.

 However, conceptually we have done something important: we have created our own _abstraction_, the abstraction of a person in the context of our system.
-You might say: well, it's not really a person if it doesn't have a name and a birth date.
+You might say: well, it's not really a person if it doesn't have a name and a date of birth.
 However, what is a person in the context of a particular system, i.e., how we abstract the real-world concept into software, is our decision.
-If we are interested in age, weight, and the blood pressure, then it is perfectly ok to define a person to have those specific fields.
-Other people, for other uses, might define a person differently.
+If we are interested in age, weight, and the blood pressure, then it is perfectly ok to define a person as having those specific fields.
+Other programmers, for other uses, might define a person differently.
 You can, of course, argue that we should not call it a `Person`, but rather a `Patient`.
 Or `PatientData`.
 Or `DataForRiskFactorCalculation`.
 All are valid.
 It depends on what you